denismakogon/denismakogon.github.io/_posts/2022-05-31-introduction-to-project-panama-part-1.markdown

 ## Linker

-Let's start from the very beginning: what Foreign Linker is?
+Let's start from the very beginning: what is Foreign Linker?
 From a technical standpoint, we’re talking about a _“bridge”_ between two binary interfaces: the JVM and C/C++ native code, also known as [C ABI](https://en.wikipedia.org/wiki/Application_binary_interface).